ForbesLindesay/authentication/packages/google/README.md

 re-directed to google to complete the sign in.
 Google will then redirect them back to the `callbackURL`, with additional info in the query.
-You can check if the user decided to cancel the login by calling `userCancelledLogin`, otherwise calling `authenticateCallback` may throw an error.
+You can check if the user decided to cancel the login by calling `userCancelledLogin`, otherwise calling `completeAuthentication` may throw an error.

-Once the user has successfully logged in, calling `authenticateCallback` returns a `profile` with info about the user (e.g. their `id` and `emails`), an `accessToken` (for further API requests) and a `refreshToken` if you need to request new access tokens.
+Once the user has successfully logged in, calling `completeAuthentication` returns a `profile` with info about the user (e.g. their `id` and `emails`), an `accessToken` (for further API requests) and a `refreshToken` if you need to request new access tokens.